electromute/gnip-dotnet/README.txt

 *** Notificiation Filter without POST URL ***

 Note that the full data (second parameter) of the filter object must be set to false.
-This example does not include a POST Url, meaning you'll have to poll Gnip for the results when you need them.
-The following snippet creates (and retrieves) a notification filter called "myNotificationFilter" on the publisher gnip-test-publisher.
+This example does not include a POST URL, meaning you'll have to poll Gnip for the results when you need them.
+The following snippet creates (and retrieves) a notification filter called "myNotificationFilter" on the publisher gnipherald.

     Config config = new Config("<user>", "<password>");
     GnipConnection gnip = new GnipConnection(config);
-    Publisher publisher = gnip.GetPublisher(PublisherType.Gnip, "gnip-test-publisher");
+    Publisher publisher = gnip.GetPublisher(PublisherType.Gnip, "gnipherald");
     Console.WriteLine("Got Publisher: " + publisher.Name);

     Filter filter = new Filter("myNotificationFilter");
     filter.Rules.Add(new Rule(RuleType.Actor, "joeblow"));
-    filter.Rules.Add(new Rule(RuleType.Actor, "janeblow"));
+    filter.Rules.Add(new Rule(RuleType.Actor, "jvaleski"));

     gnip.Create(publisher, filter);